wp-plugins/post-rotation/readme.txt

 = Will the rotation starts once the plugin is activated? = No. Firstly you need to visit the administration panel, activate the rotation, configure the settings and save the changes.

-= I use an old PHP version.
-Can I use this plugin? = Your host needs to use PHP 5.3 or higher to run this plugin.

 == Screenshots ==